Kozea/WeasyPrint/docs/tutorial.rst

 Security
 --------

-When used with untrusted HTMl or untrusted CSS, WeasyPrint can meet security problems.
+When used with untrusted HTML or untrusted CSS, WeasyPrint can meet security problems.
 You will need extra configuration in your Python application to avoid high memory use, endless renderings or local files leaks.